roblatour/FileFriendly/Help/Help_v2_0.md

 # Other Actions

-Open, delete, hide, or undo actions using right-click menus or keyboard shortcuts.
+Open, toggle read/unread, delete, hide, or undo actions using right-click menus or keyboard shortcuts.

 # View Options